LESSON 8 — BUILDING YOUR FIRST MARKETING PLAN

 Take your chosen platforms from Lesson 6 and plug this in:

-Share 1–3 posts that warm up my audience around the problem and the relief.
+Share 1–3 posts that warm up your audience around the problem and the relief.

-Share 1 clear invitation to my core offer (with a link or direct way to respond).
+Share 1 clear invitation to your core offer (with a link or direct way to respond).
 Share 1 piece of proof (testimonial, before/after, story, photo evidence).

 Do 1 direct reach-out or in-person action (call, DM, visit, event networking).